Stressor Spotlight: Grief

 The death of a loved one is routinely identified as the most stressful event we experience in life.
 If you’ve ever lost someone close to you, you know how difficult the grieving process can be.
 Loneliness, anger, and depression often accompany grief and may go on for months and even years after a loved one’s death.

 The aftermath of a family member, close friend, or beloved pet’s death, however, isn’t the only thing that can cause us to feel grief.
 Any kind of loss, such as the loss of the job, the ending of a relationship, or a loss of physical or mental capacity can cause us to grieve.
 Thus, grief is something we experience frequently, and not just when a significant person in our life passes away.

-Models of grief
+The models of grief

 Chances are that you are familiar with the 5 stages of grief and loss.
 They are:

 - Denial and isolation

 What’s important to understand with these stages is that they don’t necessarily occur in order.
 Also, just because you’ve reached some form of acceptance doesn’t mean you won’t revisit the earlier stages in the future.
 In other words, these 5 stages are very fluid and are different for everyone.